jesamkim/aws-strands-agents-chatbot/README.md

 - **⚖️ Balanced**: Claude 3.5 Haiku (Orchestration) + Nova Lite (Action) + Claude 3.5 Haiku (Observation)
 - **💰 Cost-Effective**: Claude 3.5 Haiku (Orchestration) + Nova Micro (Action) + Claude 3.5 Haiku (Observation) ⭐ Default

-> 💡 **Model Restriction Rationale**: Testing revealed that Nova models have limited performance in complex reasoning (Orchestration, Observation), so they are restricted to Action steps only.

 ### 2. System Prompt Configuration
 Enter a prompt that defines the agent's role and behavior: